 biography

-Born in St. Petersburg, Russia, to British parents on July 3, 1906, actor George Sanders grew up in Russia until the outbreak of the Russian Revolution in 1917.
+George Sanders Born in St. Petersburg, Russia, to British parents on July 3, 1906, actor George Sanders grew up in Russia until the outbreak of the Russian Revolution in 1917.
 Afterward, his family returned to Britain, where Sanders matured and later attended Manchester Technical College.
 In the late 1920s, Sanders was working in an ad agency when a secretary, future actress Greer Garson, told him that he would make a fine actor.
 Sanders quickly seized the opportunity and, by 1930, had begun acting in British films.
-In 1936, he signed a contract with 20th Century Fox, where he excelled in crime dramas, thrillers, and war pictures.
-Some of his early Hollywood films include

 LEFT: With second wife Zsa Zsa Gabor.
-RIGHT: With third wife, actress Benita Hume in early 1959, at the time of their marriage.
+RIGHT: With third wife, actress Benita Hume, in early 1959 at the time of their marriage.
 Hume left Sanders a widower in 1967

-Zsa Zsa Gabor from 1949 to 1954, later marrying actress Benita Hume in 1959.
+Married four times, Sanders was married to Zsa Zsa Gabor from 1949 to 1954, later marrying actress Benita Hume in 1959.
 When Hume passed away in 1967, Sanders' health began to deteriorate.
 He married once more in December 1970, this time to Madga Gabor, but this marriage ended just a few weeks later.

 the films of george sanders